-Peanut butter and jelly are a match made in heaven, and National Peanut Butter and Jelly Day — which is April 2 — is the perfect time to celebrate this duo in all its nutty, gooey glory.
+Peanut butter and jelly are a match made in heaven.
+If you’re looking for creative ways to celebrate this duo in all its nutty, gooey glory, we suggest taking a look at these eight recipes.
 Learn how to make the perfect peanut butter and jelly sandwich, turn the classic lunch item into one you can enjoy for breakfast, or incorporate peanut butter and jelly into your dessert dishes.
-These 8 recipes are the perfect way to celebrate National Peanut Butter and Jelly Day!
+Peanut butter and jelly has never tasted so great!

 1. Gourmet Peanut Butter and Jelly Sandwich